Modglmtemp/Modglm/readme.md

 ### Setup

 The following instructions are based upon the simulated Poisson example presented in Equation 17 of our manuscript.
+For illustration purposes, we will assume that we are examining the relation between sensation seeking (`senseek`; i.e. disposition toward novelty and excitement) and the count of past year alcohol use (`pyalc`) treating biological sex as a moderator (`male`, dummy coded such that 0 = female and 1 = male) in this relation.
+Premeditation (`premed`; i.e. thinking before acting) was included as a covariate in this example.
+Assume that both sensation seeking and premeditation are standardized variables in this example.
+We hypothesize that the effect of higher sensation seeking on the count of past year alcohol use is stronger among males compared to females, above and beyond the influence of other dispositional risk indicators (i.e. premeditation).
 Code for generating this data are as follows:

 ```
 set.seed(1678)